nishitha09/ip/README.md

 (255, 192, 203)<br>
 (0, 0, 255)<br>

-Program 5:Develop a program to create image using colors<br>
+PROGRAM 5:Develop a program to create image using colors<br>

 from PIL import Image<br>
 img=Image.new("RGB",(200,400),(0, 0, 255))<br>